hl7au/au-fhir-base/input/pagecontent/future.md

    - AU Core
    - AU eRequesting
    - AU Patient Summary
- - Australian FHIR Community Process Projects
+ - Australian FHIR Community Process (AFCP) projects
- - Requests from the AU FHIR community.
+ - Requests from the Australian FHIR community.

  The approach is outlined in the figure below: